Charestlab/abdcnn/README.md

 # abdcnn
 repository for the ab dcnn project

-the code is programmed in Python 3.6.
+the code is programmed in Python 3.6. for help on installing python 3.6 on your system, we refer to using conda (https://docs.conda.io/en/latest/).

 To install the packages required to run the code, run:

 pip install -r requirements.txt